 - You don't have to create a new service account.
 You can use the service account that you set up earlier.
 Follow the steps below if you want to create a new service account.

-- You can create the new service account in a different Cloud Console project.
+- You can create the new service account in a different Google Cloud project.
 If you do, first enable the APIs in the new project.
-Go to Step 1: Use Google Cloud Console to turn on APIs.
+Go to Step 1: Use Google Cloud to turn on APIs.

 Steps to set up a target connectionStep 1: Create the service account (Optional)

-- In the Cloud Console, click IAM & AdminService Accounts.
+- In Google Cloud, click IAM & AdminService Accounts.
 You might have to click Menu first.

 - Click Create Service Account.